Affiliate links on Android Authority may earn us a commission. Learn more.

 We’re not going to hold back here: Xiaomi’s smartphone line is ridiculously confusing.
 Each line usually has a numbered device, and that numbered device usually has multiple offshoots that either reduce or raise the asking price.
 The company also changes the specs and designs of various devices depending on where they launch and even renames devices in certain areas.
 It’s enough to make your head spin.

-However, if you ignore all that, Xiaomi really only has five main lines of smartphones, many of which haven’t seen new releases in quite a while.
+However, if you ignore all that, Xiaomi really only has five main lines of smartphones, some of which haven’t seen new releases in quite a while.
 We explain each line below.

-In general, every Mi phone comes with a high-end Qualcomm processor and a top-of-the-line camera system.
-In the case of the Mi 10, most of the phones come with the Qualcomm Snapdragon 865, the flagship processor of 2020.
-Some of the offshoot devices, though, come with the Snapdragon 765G.
-Either way, the Mi 10 phones are all 5G-capable.
+In general, every high-end numbered phone comes with that year’s flagship Qualcomm processor and a top-of-the-line camera system.
+In the case of the Xiaomi 13, the two highest-end phones come with the Snapdragon 8 Gen 2, the flagship Android processor of 2023.
+Some offshoot devices, though, will come with less powerful chips.

 Mi Note series

-In the Samsung world, the Note moniker refers to the business-focused premium phones in its roster.
+In the Samsung world, the Note moniker previously referred to the business-focused premium phones in its roster.
 With Xiaomi, though, the Mi Note line is actually a lower-grade series as compared to the flagship Mi line.

-There are comparably fewer Mi Note phones than Mi phones.
+There are comparably fewer Mi Note phones than other families in the company’s roster.
 The most recent Notes are the Xiaomi Mi Note 10 and Mi Note 10 Pro, both of which launched in late 2019.
 Those phones feature the Qualcomm Snapdragon 730G processor, making them firmly mid-range devices.

 Mi A series